 - You have Lou Gehrig’s disease (ALS), also known as amyotrophic lateral sclerosis, which automatically qualifies you; or

 - If you are permanently disabled by kidney failure (needing regular dialysis or a kidney transplant), and you have paid Social Security taxes for a specific period of time, or your spouse has paid Social Security taxes for a determined period.

 What Medicare benefits are available for the disabled?

-In addition to those who qualify based on age, those who qualify based on their disability are also covered by Medicare.
+In addition to those who qualify based on their age, those who qualify based on their disability are also covered by Medicare.
 Individuals eligible for Medicare can take advantage of the full range of benefits.